uaibritto/omniscient/Features.md

 ## Database

-- PostgreSQL database with Docker Compose
-- Prisma configurations with Postgres
+- [x] Prisma configurations with Postgres
-- Drizzle configurations with Postgres
+- [x] Drizzle configurations with Postgres
-- Database schema with Prisma
+- [ ] Database schema with Prisma
-- Database schema with Drizzle
+- [ ] Database schema with Drizzle
-- Connecting to the database with Prisma
+- [ ] Connecting to the database with Prisma
-- Connecting to the database with Drizzle
+- [ ] Connecting to the database with Drizzle